 The first dividend was paid in November 1785.
 Subsequent dividends were distributed after each half-yearly general meeting to those on the share register at that time.
 Early surviving receipts show that many dividends were collected in cash at the meeting; otherwise months could pass before payments were completed.

 Information about Shares and Shareholders during the operational period up to 1941 can be found by searching the Minute Book and Letter Book pages in the Archives section of this website.
 Additionally, a list of relevant documents that can be consulted at Gloucestershire Archives can be found in the Subject Listings page under the heading Shares and Shareholders.
+Jane Bethell's analysis of the 2500+ share transactions recorded in these documents has beeen summarized in date order, by share number and by purchaser's name.
+Guidance on how to interpret these files is given in Other Documents.

 Found in the Archive